 We maintain accounts on third-party websites, such as social media sites, as tools to better interact with the public.
-Your activity on those third-party websites is governed by the security and privacy policies of those sites.
+The security and privacy policies of third-party websites are not government-owned or operated, and your activity on those sites.
 Users of third-party websites are often sharing information with the general public, user community, and/or the third-party operating the website.
 You should review the privacy policies of third-party websites before using them and ensure that you understand how your information may be used.
 You should also adjust privacy settings on your account on any third-party website to match your preferences.

 Common third-party websites in use include: